Aside from potentially resulting in new friendships, renting out a spare room in your house or apartment is a great way to generate additional income.

 Using a written lease agreement can help ensure that all of your house rules are followed, and doing so will remove any doubt in the case of a dispute.

-Be sure to include details such as the rent amount, the rent due date, who pays for utilities and how much, treating common and private areas, and any other roommate or house specific concerns you might have.
+Be sure to include details such as the rent amount, the rent due date, grace periods and late fees, who pays for utilities and how much, treating common and private areas, property maintenance, and any other roommate or house specific concerns you might have.

 You can create your own lease agreement with a property management app like Zuby, which will even allow you to collect rent for your room.